nextcloud/documentation/developer_manual/app/publishing.rst

 * Apps correctly clean up after themselves on uninstall and correctly handle up- and downgrades
 * Apps clearly communicate their intended purpose and active features, including features introduced through updates.
 * Apps respect the users' choices and do not make unexpected changes, or limit users' ability to revert them.
 For example, they do not remove other apps or disable settings.
 * Apps must respect user privacy.
-IF user data is send anywhere, this must be clearly explained and be kept to a minimum for the functioning of an app.
+IF user data is sent anywhere, this must be clearly explained and be kept to a minimum for the functioning of an app.
 Use proper security measures when needed.
 * App authors must provide means to contact them, be it through a bug tracker, forum or mail.

 Apps which break the guidelines will lose their 'approved' or 'official' state; and might be blocked from the app store altogether.
 This also has repercussions for the author, especially in case of security concerns, he/she might find themselves blocked from submitting applications.